maolro/raldamain/en/rules/Character creation/talentos.md

 ### Insight (WIS)

 You have a sense of intuition that allows you to detect lies.
 You receive fluency on rolls to determine if the person you are interacting with is lying to you.
 The target must roll Deception if they are lying to you, and if you succeed you will know for certain whether or not they are lying to you.
-Find out intentions does not work on creatures with masks.
+Insight will also give you resistance to feints equal to the amount of proficiency dice gained by talent levels (Resistance 1 at level 1, resistance 2 at level 3...)

 ### Wreck (STR)

 You are proficient in shots to break objects or cause damage to structures.
 Making a wreck ability roll costs you a standard action and on hit you deal damage to the object depending on the weapon you use.
-An object rolls defensive dice depending on its hardness and has HP determined by its size and material.
+An object has defense and HP values depending of its size and materials.
+If you manage to deal damage to the item it will reduce its efficiency by 1, becoming completely destroyed if its HP is reduced to 0.

 ### Deception (CHA)